-- Installing a weatherproof vent column on the roof above a central shaft (atrium, staircase, etc.).
-The vent column should be higher than 50 cm and should have a throat diameter of at least 20 cm; OR - Installing a wind-driven turbine vent (also known as a rotary ventilator or rooftop turbine vent) on the roof above a central shaft (atrium, staircase, etc.).
+Installing a weatherproof vent column on the roof above a central shaft (atrium, staircase, etc.).
+The vent column should be higher than 50 cm and should have a throat diameter of at least 20 cm; OR vent) on the roof above a central shaft (atrium, staircase, etc.).
 The roof turbine vent should have a curved vane (not a straight vane) and should be mounted on top of a pyramid skylight.